Daniel Razon

-Broadcast career
+Careers

+As a broadcaster

 From 1987 to 1988, Daniel Razon was an FM disc jockey at DWKY and DWST.
 He then shifted to television as a newscaster on PTV-4's Pangunahing Balita, Balita Ala-Una and PTV News Nationwide and host of the public-affairs programs Ang Pandayan ni Mang Pandoy and Dakila Ka Pinoy (1993 to 1997).
 He was also the executive producer and director of the public-affairs program of IBC-13, Ikaw ang Humatol (1994–1997).

 From 1997 to 2003, Razon worked at another TV station, ABS-CBN, and became the host/newscaster of numerous TV shows such as Hoy, Gising (Hey!
 Wake Up!), Pulso: Aksyon Balita.
 Soon, he was seen worldwide via ANC (ABS-CBN's sister station) as newscaster/anchorman for Dateline News (1998 to 2000) and as program host of Kumusta Ka, Bayan on The Filipino Channel (TFC).
 During those years he was also an anchor for the TV show Gising Pilipinas (1997–2003) and Usapang de Campanilla (2000 to 2003) over DZMM 630 AM.

 In October 2002, Razon moved to ABS-CBN's rival network GMA-7, where he became one of the hosts of Unang Hirit and anchor of Unang Balita, the show's news segment.
 He left GMA in 2005.

 On June 16, 2005, it was reported by the Manila Bulletin that Razon was forced to resign from GMA for the network "to maintain its neutrality in the midst of the ongoing bitter conflict between the Iglesia ni Cristo (Church of Christ; INC) and the Members Church of God International (MCGI).
 At that time, Razon was the Vice Presiding Minister of MCGI, and the network had been receiving text messages from both INC and MCGI members, each accusing the other of wrongdoing.
 GMA "felt being placed in the middle of such conflict will not serve its best interest and decided to let go of Razon."
 The source of INC's complaint stemmed from Razon's pronouncement in MCGI's doctrinal activity in which he said "You can see demons in Net 25 (a network owned by the INC's affiliate Eagle Broadcasting Corporation)."
 Razon was quoted in the MCGI website as saying "I'd rather lose everything than to lose God" in reaction to the conflict he was facing regarding his job in Unang Hirit and in Ang Dating Daan (The Old Path).

 In July 2005, Razon transferred its present home to UNTV, a UHF television network owned by the Progressive Broadcasting Corporation majority owned by Alfredo "Atom" Henares for the launching of his own morning program on UNTV, Pilipinas, Gising Ka Na Ba?!, On August 1 of the same year, Razon also launched its own public service program on UNTV, Kaka In Action (later renamed as Kaka at Claire, Kaagapay Niyo and Kaagapay in 2006 until eventually cancelled in 2016), the program dedicated to public service.
 On July 23, 2007, Pilipinas Gising Ka na Ba?! was changed to Good Morning Kuya (lit.
 Good Morning Brother).